 HMRC uses the declarations to work out the amount of duty and taxes you owe.
-You can use a third party to submit declarations on your behalf but you’ll still be liable for any duties and taxes payable.
+You can use a third party to submit declarations for you, but you’ll still be responsible for paying.

 You can submit fewer supplementary declarations by combining imports with the same header and item level data into a single, combined supplementary declaration.

 You can submit combined supplementary declarations where the following information is the same:

 - declaration type (all transitional simplified procedure declarations will be imports)

 - importer number and EORI number that starts with GB

 - representative (if you’re using multiple agents to make declarations on your behalf, there must be one declaration for each representative)

 - delivery terms

 - country of destination (this will always be the UK)